minond/captainslog/README.md

 ```

 This part of the application is still in its early stages and the interaction
 may change, though the SQL interface is more or less how I want it.
-Clients
-should also have easy access to this data, so with the web or mobile client,
-one should be able to execute any query one could run in the `captainslog-repl`
-tool.
+One of the
+features to come is the ability to execute queries from clients instead of
+having to run them in this repl.
 More to come on this.

 ## Development